tkalayci71/stable-diffusion-noise/readme.md

 ![image](noise_equation.png)

-is not helpful at all... not to me anyway
+is not helpful, not to me anyway. (but if it is to you, go to https://theaisummer.com/diffusion-models/ instead)

 ---